Millennium of the Polish State: Tour of Cardinal Wyszyński

 In 1966, Cardinal Primate Stefan Wyszyński traveled all over the country, visiting every region, during which he was welcomed by tens and hundreds of thousands of people.
 During the celebration, the authorities refused to allow Wyszyński from attending overseas celebrations.
 Each church in Poland posted slogans such as Sacrum Poloniae Millenium (Poland's Sacred Millennium) as well as Poloniae semper fidelis (Always loyal to Poland) and People with the Church (Naród z Kościołem).
-On May 15th 1966, in St. Peter's Basilica in Rome, Bishop Vladislav Rubin, a delegate from Cardinal Primate, sent papal mass in honor of the Polish Church Province.
+On May 15, 1966, in St. Peter's Basilica in Rome, Bishop Vladislav Rubin, a delegate from Cardinal Primate, sent papal mass in honor of the Polish Church Province.
 While reading a sermon in Gniezno, Cardinal Vyshinsky made this appeal: "I sincerely want you to firmly look at the past and present and, learning to love the history of this Christian people, look with open eyes at its Catholic essence".

 Anniversary parade

 An anniversary Millennium Parade (Defiladzie Tysiąclecia) was held on 22 July 1966 to coincide with the annual National Day of the Rebirth of Poland celebrations (set on the anniversary of the signing of the PKWN Manifesto).
 Like most military parades during that era, it was held in front of a grandstand near the Palace of Culture and Science on Parade Square.
 It was attended by Władysław Gomułka, the then First Secretary of the Polish United Workers' Party, as well as members of the PZPR and the Polish Council of State and the Sejm.
 The parade saw thousands of troops of the Polish People's Army's three service branches march down the square.
 The parade inspector was Marshal of Poland Marian Spychalski, presiding as the Minister of National Defence.
 The parade commander who gave its commands and directions was Major General Czesław Waryszak (1919-1979), the commander of the Warsaw Military District.
-Both Marshal Spychalski and General Waryszak greeted the troops on parade with a single Czołem Żołnierzy (the Polish language version of Greetings Soldiers).
+Both Marshal Spychalski and General Waryszak greeted the troops on parade with a single Czołem, żołnierze! (meaning Greetings, Soldiers! in Polish), to which the troops answered Czołem, panie marszałku!
+(Greetings, Marshal, sir!).
 It featured units such as the Representative Honor Guard of the LWP and the Band of the LWP (led by Colonel Lisztok), both of which provided ceremonial honors.
 It uniquely featured cadets of military academies and other ceremonial units dressed in Polish historical military uniforms dating back to the Piast dynasty.
 Some of the eras and events represented were the Knights of Bolesław I the Brave, the Battle of Grunwald and the Polish Armed Forces in the East.
 The Polish Air Force also performed a flyover in the shape of a Piast Eagle.
 The parade is today regarded as the largest military parade in the history of Poland.
 It was also the culmination of all events related to the anniversary.